 Bhikaiji Cama – UPSC Notes:- Download PDF Here

 Bhikaiji Cama’s exile in Europe continued till 1935.
 She was paralysed by a stroke during this time which became the reason for her to petition the British government to allow her to return home.
 The British agreed on the condition that she promised not to undertake any independence-related activities.
-She arrived in Bombay, accompanied by Sir Cowaji Jehangir, who had petitioned on her behalf, on November 1935.
+Bhikaji arrived in Bombay, accompanied by Sir Cowaji Jehangir, who had petitioned on her behalf, on November 1935.
 At the age of 74, Bikhaji Cama passed away at the Parsi General Hospital on 13 August 1936.
 Know in detail about the death of Bikhaji Cama on the linked page.

 Find NCERT Notes on rebellions led by deposed chieftains and rulers by visiting the linked article.